Deepwater sculpin

+Taxonomy

 The deepwater sculpin was first described in 1851 by Charles Frédéric Girard under the name Triglopsis thompsonii.
-The description was based on specimens obtained by Spencer Fullerton Baird for the Smithsonian Institution from the stomachs of Burbot caught by fishermen on Lake Ontario.
-The name Triglopsis referred to its resemblance to the Piper gurnard.
+The description was based on specimens obtained by Spencer Fullerton Baird for the Smithsonian Institution from the stomachs of burbot (Lota lota) caught by anglers on Lake Ontario.
+The name Triglopsis referred to its resemblance to the piper gurnard (Trigla lyra).

+Etymology

 The specific epithet honored fellow naturalist Rev. Zadock Thompson of Burlington, Vermont.

-The similarity between this species and the Fourhorn sculpin led to some taxonomic discussion.
+The similarity between this species and the fourhorn sculpin (Myoxocephalus quadricornis) led to some taxonomic discussion.
 Some authors considered it a subspecies (Myoxocephalus quadricornis thompsonii), while other authors maintained it as a species within the same genus (Myoxocephalus thompsonii).
 Mitochondrial DNA analysis was able to establish that the two species were distinct while providing additional support for the proposal that the deepwater sculpin evolved from the fourhorn sculpin during the early Pleistocene era.

+Description

-The deepwater sculpin is a small fish on average between 51-76 mm in length Its body is generally flattened in shape and tapers from the head to the tail.
-It does not have true scales.
-Spines are present on the body and fins.
+The deepwater sculpin is a small fish on average between 51-76 mm in total length.
+Its body is generally flattened in shape and tapers from the head to the caudal peduncle.
+It does not have true scales but some spines are present on the opercle, body, and fins.
 The skin is mottled green, gray and brown on the back and whitish underneath.
 The deepwater sculpin can be distinguished from other freshwater sculpins in its range by a distinct gap between the two dorsal fins.
 It is most similar in appearance to the fourhorn sculpin, a fish found in salt and brackish water in the arctic but lacks the four bony spines found on the head of that species.
+Age estimation with otoliths suggests that deepwater sculpin can live up to nine years.

+Distribution and habitat

-The deepwater sculpin is found from the Gatineau through the Great Lakes, Manitoba, and Saskatchewan to the Great Slave and Great Bear Lakes.
+The deepwater sculpin is found from the Gatineau through the Laurentian Great Lakes, Manitoba, and Saskatchewan to the Great Slave and Great Bear Lakes.
 It is also found in Waterton Lake within Waterton Lakes National Park and Glacier National Park.
-Within its range, it is limited to deep, well oxygenated lakes with ties to former Wisconsinan glacial lakes or the Champlain Sea.
+Within its range, it is limited to deep, well-oxygenated lakes with ties to former Wisconsinan glacial lakes or the Champlain Sea.

 The deepwater sculpin inhabits the demersal zone.
-It prefers water temperatures that remain less than 5 C. In lakes in the southern part of its range, it has been observed only in deep water where the water temperature remains cold year round.
+It prefers water temperatures that remain less than 5 C. In lakes in the southern part of its range, it has been observed only in deep water where temperature remains cold annually.

+Diet

 The deepwater sculpin feeds primarily on small crustaceans Mysis diluviana and Diporeia.
 They will also take chironomid larvae.
-Zooplankton are the likely food of the larval stage.
+Zooplankton are likely prey at the larval stage.